 - In, out.
 In, out.

 - Throughout the process notice any other sensations, emotions, thoughts, or discomforts that may arise.

 - Repeat until your session is over.

 That’s it.
 That is mindfulness meditation.
 You simply try to pay attention to the contents of your consciousness in the present moment.
-The breath is often used because it is ongoing and repetitive which allows you to more easily ground yourself.
+The breath is often used because it is ongoing and repetitive allowing you to more easily ground yourself.
 During this you feel your body and notice sensations.
 You without fail, often within seconds, will have thoughts arise and get lost in them.
 You will daydream.
 You will plan your week.
 You will notice an itch.
 You will regret something in your past.
 You will worry about something in the future.
 At some point you will remember you are suppose to be paying attention to the breath.
 Then you will repeat the process.
-As simple as this sounds, it is among the most useful and insightful things I have ever discovered.
+As simple as this sounds it is among the most useful and insightful things that I have ever discovered.

 This is what I learned in my first year of practice.

 The first thing everyone says when they start meditating is that they are bad at it.
 They can’t stop thinking and so they assume that they are failing or doing it wrong.
 This is a common misconception.
 The goal of meditation is not to stop thoughts from arising but rather to notice them when they do.
 Thoughts will always come.
 Good thoughts, bad thoughts, encouraging thoughts, irrational thoughts; you have no control over which thoughts will come.

 Imagine you are applying to jobs.
 You’ve handed out some resumes, had some interviews, and now you are waiting for a call.
 Suddenly in your mind a thought appears, “I will never get a job.”
 There are two paths to take, either a reaction or a response.
 A reaction is not skilful.
 A reaction to a negative thought is to get lost inside of it.
 You may think of other times you have failed, you may think of regrets in your past, or you may worry about your financial future.